gyaneshvar/Openwsman/openwsman-2.2.7/README.txt

 	1.openwsman-2.2.7     : Modified openwsman-2.2.7 for creating dll on Windows .
 	2.OpenwsJarTest       : Eclipse Project to Test openwsclient jar.
-	3.dlls 				  : For Quick Test Setup Copy the contents of dll to following C:\Windows\System32  If your system has 32 bit os OR
+	3.dlls 				  : Copy the contents of dll to following C:\Windows\System32  If your system has 32 bit os OR
 							C:\Windows\SysWOW64  If your system has 64 bit os

 ################################## Quick Jar Test SET-UP ####################################